Home

 Summary

-One of the things that we haven't talked about in the previous chapters is the difference between rendering on the CPU vs rendering on the GPU.
-Don't associate the term GPU with real-time rendering and the term CPU with offline rendering.
-Real-time and offline rendering have both very precise meanings and have nothing to do with the CPU or the GPU.
-We speak of real-time rendering when a scene can be rendered from 24 to 120 frames per second (24 to 30 fps is the minimum required to give the illusion of movement.
-A video game typically runs around 60 fps).
-Anything below 24 fps and above 1 frame per second is considered to be interactive rendering.
-When a frame takes from a few seconds to a few minutes or hours to render, we are then in the category of offline rendering.
-It is very well possible to achieve interactive or even real-time frame rates on the CPU.
-How much time it takes to render a frame depends essentially on the scene complexity anyway.
-A very complex scene can take more than a few seconds to render on the GPU.
-Our point here is that you should not associate GPU with real-time and CPU with offline rendering.
-These are different things.
-In the lessons of this section, we will learn how to use OpenGL to render images on the GPU, and we will implement the rasterization and the ray-tracing algorithm on the CPU.
-We will write a lesson dedicated to looking at the pros and cons of rendering on the GPU or the CPU.
+One of the aspects not discussed in previous chapters is the difference between rendering on the CPU versus the GPU.
+It's crucial not to equate the GPU exclusively with real-time rendering nor the CPU with offline rendering.
+Real-time and offline rendering each have precise meanings unrelated to the CPU or GPU.
+We refer to real-time rendering when a scene is rendered at 24 to 120 frames per second (fps), with 24 to 30 fps being the minimum to create the illusion of movement.
+A typical video game runs at about 60 fps.
+Rates below 24 fps and above 1 fps are considered interactive rendering.
+When rendering a frame takes from a few seconds up to minutes or hours, it falls under offline rendering.
+Achieving interactive or even real-time frame rates on the CPU is entirely feasible.
+The rendering time primarily depends on the scene's complexity.
+Even on the GPU, a highly complex scene may require more than a few seconds to render.
+Our point is that the association between GPU with real-time and CPU with offline rendering is a misconception.
+In this section's lessons, we will explore using OpenGL for GPU image rendering and implement both rasterization and ray-tracing algorithms on the CPU.
+A dedicated lesson will cover the advantages and disadvantages of GPU versus CPU rendering.

-We also talk about purely engineering topics such as multi-threading, multi-processing, or simply different ways the hardware can be used to accelerate rendering.
+We will also address engineering topics such as multi-threading, multi-processing, and utilizing hardware to accelerate rendering.

 previous-